-- 57. Leigh, op. cit., pp. 171-2. - 58.
+- 57. Leigh, op. cit., pp. 171-2, - 58.
 His total contribution to the party may have reached \$2m.
 (Vanguard, 5 October, 1968; estimated up to \$40,000 a month).

-After he resigned, a letter from his father, Dato Wee Kheng Chiang, was made public which said that he had assumed that his son's relations with Dato Ningkan had been purely social, but that he had recently learned of his son's involvement in politics and its drain on the family fortune.
-He therefore had asked his son to give up politics.
+(Yangiana, 3) October, 1966; Settler form his father Dato Wee Kheng Chiang, was made public which said had been purely social, but his son's relations with Dato when his been purely social, but that he had record that he had record to be son's involvement in politics to the purely social, but that he had record to be son's involvement in politics as on to give up politics.
 Vanguard accurately predicted (5 October, 1966) that he would resign "before the middle of October".
 The same issue carried the news that Dato Ningkan's appeal to the Privy Council in London against the validity of the Emergency provisions applied to Sarawak had been dismissed.
 A week later Vanguard said that the reasons for Wee's resignation were complicated "but financial could be a good guess" (12 October, 1968).

 Note that, in spite of commitments and competition, there is a limit to the political spending of a rich Chinese in Sarawak or Sabah.
-Unlike the "big man" of the Tolai he never becomes "committed to ever more and more grandiose and expensive schemes until he finally overreaches himself, and his riches are exhausted" (A. L. Epstein, "Power, Politics, and Leadership: some Central African and Melanesian Contrasts" in Marc J. Swartz (ed.), Local-Level Politics; Social and Cultural Perspectives (London, 1969), p.
+Unlike the "big man" of the Tolai he never becomes "committed to ever more and more grandiose and expensive scheme until he finally overreaches himself, and his riches are exhausted" (A. L. Epstein, "Power, Politics, and Leadership: some Central African and Melanesian Contrasts" in Marc J. Swartz (ed.), Local-Level Politics: Social and Cultural Perspectives (London, 1969), p.
 63).

 - 59. He also supported Ainnie bin Dhoby, who was fighting Dato Rahman Ya'akub in the state constituency of Kuala-Rejang.
 He associated Dato Rahman Ya'akub with attempts to block the Niah timber concession by the intervention of the, federal, Anti-Corruption Agency. - 60.
-Cf. "The follower who had invested only one-tenth of his political capital with the leader does not stand to lose much if he severs the tie.
-The man who has invested everything and no longer has channels open to rival leaders is in the opposite position" (Bailey, op. cit., p.
+Cf. "The follower who had invested only one-tenth of his pollitical capital with the leader does not stand to lose much if he severs the tie.
+The man who has invested everything and no longer has channels open to rival leaders is in the opposite to position" (Bailey, op. cit., p.
 75).
-Wee wished to remain a prominent member of the Chinese capitalist sector inside the "core combination" (Ilchman and Uphoff, op. cit., pp. 42-4).
+Wee wished to remain a prominent member of the Chinese capitalist sector inside the "core combination" (Ilchman and Upholf, op. cit., pp. 42.4).